phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

     "11b.
 Execute 'transform'" --> "16.
 Return to 'run'"

 1. The user calls on the CLI commandtool to **run** the generation process
-2. DocBlox invokes the Bootstrapper; which initializes the autoloader, configuration, Event Dispatcher and Plugin Manager
+2. phpDocumentor invokes the Bootstrapper; which initializes the autoloader, configuration, Event Dispatcher and Plugin Manager
 3. The Plugin Manager scans the configuration and instantiates any found plugin definition.